 Colorado is a place of diverse people, ideas and opinions.
 They’re a big reason why our state is so vibrant.
 We want our opinion section to be a forum where Coloradans can express that diversity, share their experiences and debate ideas to move our state forward.

 That’s where you come in.

 We accept guest columns from all corners of Colorado and all types of Coloradans, on any issue that is important to them.
 These can be hard-hitting opinion columns or personal essays, detailed analyses or big-picture meditations.
-If you want to pitch an idea for an opinion piece, contact Jeff Thomas at email@example.com.
+We do not publish letter-to-the-editor submissions.
+If you want to pitch an idea for an opinion piece, contact David Krause at email@example.com.